robloo/PublicDocs/UWPvsWPF.md

    <th>Notes</th>
  </tr>
  <tr>
-  <td>x:Uid for localization</td>
+  <td>x:Uid / .resw for localization</td>
-  <td>✖</td>
+  <td>⚡</td>
   <td>✔</td>
-  <td>x:uid is a powerful localization system similar to what exists in Windows Forms.
-WPF is sorely missing this type of localization support.
-This is a clear advantage of UWP.</td>
+  <td>x:Uid exists in both WPF and UWP.
+However, using it to localize properties is quite a bit more complex in WPF (using LocBaml, csv files, the commmand line in a manual process).
+UWP provides a much more integrated localization system using x:Uid and .resw files similar to what existed in Windows Forms.
+WPF is sorely missing this type of localization support and this is a clear advantage of UWP.</td>
  </tr>
  <tr>
   <td>x:Bind</td>